silkeplessers/silkeplessers.github.io/_posts/2025-12-18-Mixture_of_Experts.md

 The router in these setups can be trained on a calibration dataset or even replaced with deterministic rules, such as domain classification.
 However, because the experts were never co-adapted during training, this approach introduces quirks: routing isn’t jointly optimized, switching experts mid-sequence can break coherence, and experts may have different styles or output distributions.
 To make this work, all merged models must share the same architecture and tokenizer, which limits flexibility.
 Performance is generally suboptimal compared to fully trained MoEs, but the trade‑off is simplicity: FrankenMoEs are far easier to build because they reuse existing pretrained models instead of requiring the costly, unstable process of training experts and routers jointly from scratch.
 This makes them a nice playground for experimentation despite their limitations.
 Besides, who doesn’t secretly want to create their own little Frankenstein monster?

 One practical way to build FrankenMoEs is with Mergekit, a Python library designed for model merging.
 Mergekit provides tools to fuse different models into a single composite, making it possible to route across multiple expert domains.
-It’s worth noting that this is just one way to combine models—model merging itself is a much broader topic with techniques that go far beyond MoE.
+It’s worth noting that this is just one way to combine models - model merging itself is a much broader topic with techniques that go far beyond MoE.

 ![FrankenMoE is created by taking the FFNs from the same layer position across multiple pre-trained models and combining them into a single Mixture-of-Experts layer.
 For example, all Layer 1 FFNs from Model 1, Model 2, and Model 3 are grouped together as experts in Layer 1 of the FrankenMoE.
 The same process is repeated for Layer 2, where all Layer 2 FFNs from the three models become experts in Layer 2 of the FrankenMoE, and so on for every subsequent layer.](/assets/images/frankenmoes.png)
 *FrankenMoE is created by taking the FFNs from the same layer position across multiple pre-trained models and combining them into a single Mixture-of-Experts layer.
 For example, all Layer 1 FFNs from Model 1, Model 2, and Model 3 are grouped together as experts in Layer 1 of the FrankenMoE.
 The same process is repeated for Layer 2, where all Layer 2 FFNs from the three models become experts in Layer 2 of the FrankenMoE, and so on for every subsequent layer.*